 Level 3.
 The Company's Level 3 equities are broker warrants that are valued based on observable data of the underlying security.
-The inputs for valuing the asset or liability are not based on observable market data associated with the broker warrants themselves.
+Some inputs used in the model for valuing the asset or liability are based on unobservable market data associated with the broker warrants themselves.